jdidion/feedme/README.txt

     rss.entry_array[1].content  # => <div>Some great stuff</div><p></p></html>
     rss.entry_array[1].content! # => <div>Some great stuff</div>

-3. :wrap: takes number of columns as a parameter.
+3. :wrap - takes number of columns as a parameter.
 Respects word boundaries.
 Example of :wrap_10:

     rss.entry.content  # => This is a bunch of text
     rss.entry.content! # => This is a
                             bunch of
                             text

+4. :trunc - truncates text to a certain length.
+Example of :trunc_10:

+    rss.entries.first.content  # => This is a long long long sentence rss.entries.first.content! # => This is a

+5. :truncHtml - truncates the content inside the first set of HTML tags, but preserves the tags.
+Example of :truncHtml_10:

+    rss.entries.first.content  # => <div>This is a long long long sentence</div></html>
+    rss.entries.first.content! # => <div>This is a </div></html>

 In order to prevent clashes between tag/attribute names and the parser class' instance variables, all instance variables are prefixed with 'fm_'.
 They are: